Updated on March 23rd, 2021

 Participation in College

-Now, this doesn’t mean your student will be penalized if they say “no.” First, some activities will naturally come to an end once they head to college.
+Now, this doesn’t mean your high school student will be penalized if they say “no.” First, some activities will naturally come to an end once they head to college.
 Not all of them translate into the college experience, and that’s alright.

-Additionally, saying that they want to keep participating doesn’t mean they’ll get in trouble if they can’t continue.
+Additionally, for high school students, saying that they want to keep participating doesn’t mean they’ll get in trouble if they can’t continue.
 Unless your student has a scholarship that depends on their participation, they can change their mind and stop pursuing it once they get to college without a penalty.
 All a “yes” means is that your student is interested in keeping it up; it’s not a commitment to do so.

 Once they answer that question, that activity’s listing is complete.
 Your student can add more, if they have any, or simply save the information and move forward with their other Common Application activities.